qiang/Riru-ModuleFridaGadget/README.md

   To workaround this "problem", "rirud" is introduced.
 It will be started by `post-fs-data.sh` and run a socket runs under `u:r:zygote:s0` context.
 All file operations can be done through this socket.
 </details>

 Add "read file" function for "rirud".
 Modules can use this to read files that zygote itself has not permission to access.
+Note, for hide purpose, "rirud" socket is only available before system_server is started.

 In order to give the module enough freedom (like how to allocate memory), there is no "API".
 The module needs to implement socket codes by itself.